marcusoftnet/marcusoftnet.github.io/_posts/2015-04-06-please-question-the-process.md

 ---
 layout: post
-title: Please question the process
+title: "Please question the process"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-04-06T08:51:39.000Z
+date: 2015-04-06 08:51:39
 tags:
  - Agile
  - Lean
  - Leadership
 ---

 One of the things that I've been told that upset me the most during the last couple of years was this sentence: